alcarruth/bitmapsets/README.md

 methods all require using the BitMap to get/set/test the apropriate bits of the bit string.

-Methods are also provide to perform set union, intersection, complement and difference.
+Methods are also provided to perform set union, intersection, complement and difference.
 These methods are provided in both mutator and operator form and utilize the underlying bit-wise operators to achieve their ends.